 - Founded an organization at her school aimed at raising community awareness for various health issues and engendering public support to fix them.

-Given her interest in global health, her club partnered with organizations such as End7 to help fundraise and teach people about global issues in healthcare.
-Her demonstrated commitment to health policy and her outspoken leadership for issues she was passionate about truly demonstrated her vision, and she was accepted to 3 BS/MD programs.
+Given her interest in global health, she followed suit in her extracurriculars.
+Her club partnered with organizations such as End7 to help fundraise and teach people about global issues in healthcare.
+Her commitment to health policy and her outspoken leadership for issues she was passionate about truly demonstrated her vision.
+As a result of this hard work, she was accepted to 3 BS/MD programs.

 Student B’s dream was to become a physician-scientist.
-She had gotten involved in research early on, by participating in her school science fairs.
+She engaged in research early on, by participating in her school science fairs.
 Because she loved research, she wanted to incorporate this passion into her desire to become a doctor.
-To build on this vision, she contacted professors at local colleges and universities who were doing research in fields she was interested in, such as biochemistry and microbiology.
+To build on this vision, she contacted professors at local colleges and universities.
+She focused on those who were doing research in fields she loved, such as biochemistry and microbiology.
 By doing this early in 10th grade she was able to work on the project for three years, eventually becoming the co-author of a paper by her senior year.
 This demonstrated interest in research really helped her vision to shine through and made her a very mature and impressive BS/MD candidate.
-She was admitted to 5 BS/MD programs.
+She earned acceptance to 5 BS/MD programs.

 - Took up a NASA internship in high school, which focused on medical devices for cancer therapy